Doritos Logo

 Doritos Logo History

-The first brand of tortilla chips in U.S. history was named with a word derived from the Spanish “doradito.
-This choice is because the translation of the term is entirely consistent with the appearance of Doritos.
-“The little golden thing” is the most accurate description of a snack made of tortillas cut into triangles and re-fried.
+The first brand of tortilla chips in US history was named after a word derived from the Spanish “doradito.
+This choice is made because the term’s translation is entirely consistent with Doritos’ appearance.
+“The little golden thing” is the most accurate description of a snack made of tortillas cut into triangles and refried.

 What is the meaning of the Doritos Logo?